Improving the Accuracy of Early Cost Estimates for Software-Reliant Systems, First in a Two-Part Series

 Our goal is to develop a method that overcomes the challenges with traditional estimation methods by identifying and expressing the potential changes and ranges of estimating inputs in terms of a probability model.
 Automation is a key factor in the model so that re-estimating can be quickly performed as the program discovers which changes become realities and which can be ignored.
 My next posting will describe research that the SEI's Software Engineering Measurement & Analysis initiative is conducting to improve the accuracy of early estimates (whether it's a DOD acquisition program or commercial product development work) and ease the burden of additional re-estimations during the program lifecycle.

-For more information about the Software Engineering Measurement & Analysis Initiative, please visit
+Learn more about the work of the SEI Software Engineering Measurement & Analysis Initiative.